Jan Frans Vonck

-Johannes Franciscus Vonck, also known by the Francization Jean-François Vonck or the Netherlandization Jan-Frans Vonck, (29 November 1743 – 1 December 1792) was a lawyer and one of the leaders of the Brabant Revolution from 1789–1790.
+Johannes Franciscus Vonck, also known by the Francization Jean-François Vonck or the Netherlandization Jan-Frans Vonck, (29 November 1743 – 1 December 1792) was a lawyer and one of the leaders of the Brabant Revolution from 1789 to 1790.
 This Revolution led to the founding of the United States of Belgium in January 1790.
 Vonck was the leader of the radical Vonckists faction of revolutionaries which were named after him.
 They were inspired by the French Revolution, pleaded for the abolition of the feudal government of the state based on privileges and were in favour of a more centralised government.

 Childhood

 Jan Frans Vonck was born in Baardegem, the son of a well-to-do farming couple, Jan Vonck and Elisabeth van Nuffel.
 He had a brother who later became priest, Benedictus Hieronymus, and three sisters: Maria Anna Josepha, Anna Margaretha and Maria Theresia.
 Vonck studied humanities at the Jesuit college in Brussels.
 Afterwards, he attended the gymnasium in Geel.
 From 24 January 1763 onwards, he studied law in Leuven at the college "De Valk", ("The Falcon").
 After graduating, began his successful career as a lawyer.